-Join Joseph Labrecque for an in-depth discussion in this video Arranging the game elements, part of Flash Professional: HTML5 Canvas and WebGL.
+Join Joseph Labrecque for an in-depth discussion in this video Arranging the game elements, part of Adobe Animate CC: HTML5 Canvas and WebGL.

 - As with all of the projects in this course…we will be utilizing a number of assets that have…already been created with Flash Professional itself.…In previous projects, we have animated these assets…in different ways.…In this project, we'll be controlling these assets…in a game-based environment…targeting HTML5 Canvas.…So the first thing we'll do is create a new…HTML5 Canvas document type.…Let's make some adjustments in the properties inspector.…We'll create the stage at 800 by 500…and we'll change the stage background color to black.…

 Now we'll go ahead and save this project.…So File, Save, and within the empty project folder…on our desktop, we'll call this WebGame.fla and save.…Alright, let's open up our assets pool.…So we'll go to File, Import, Open External Library…and here we can go ahead and find our exercise files…and choose completed assets.…One of the nice things about working in this way…with two libraries open is that we can drag things…from one library to the other.…